prashanthannam/shopApp/README.md

 # shopapp

 A complete E-commerce app build using flutter and firebase, where users can create and edit products,Add Products to cart and order products.
+Razorpay Payment gateway also included.

 ## Getting Started